neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/README.md

 they are written as `===` and `!==` respectively.
 (It is not necessary to explain strict vs. non-strict equality here.
 There is a brief explanation in the handout.)

-If we were to say the the kid only helped if it cleaned `exactly 3` dishes we could write:
+If we were to say that the kid only helped if it cleaned `exactly 3` dishes we could write:

 ```js
 let carrots = 2;